astreum/whitepaper/README.md

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

-Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.
+Astreuos aims to be a competitive and viable platform for powerful Web 3.0 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

-Astreuos empowers web3 developers to:
+Astreuos empowers Web 3.0 developers to:

-- create powerful experiences that interface with blockchain node apis for transactions, storage and compute.
+- create powerful experiences that interface with astreuos nodes for transactions, storage and compute.
-- host applications, static sites and media content on Nebula.
+- host applications, static sites and media content on the `Nebula` protocol.
-- perform compute intensive applications using Reactor Private and Open Compute.
+- perform compute workflows on the `Reactor` protocol.

 ## Contents